 • Corporate file plan.

-An Archive Record is a record that has reached the end of its retention period (as per the College Retention Schedule - see below) and is permanently because of its continuing business, evidential, historical or informational value to the College, e.g. minutes from Board of Trustees meetings.
+An Archive Record is a record that has reached the end of its retention period (as per the College Retention Schedule) and is retained permanently because of its continuing business, evidential, historical or informational value to the College, e.g. minutes from Board of Trustees meetings.

 Business Information Systems are databases, or other software, that create or capture information in relation to RCOG business.
 They are primarily used for reference but can be used for workflow or data sharing.
 Systems that hold information the RCOG would rely on as evidence should be able to manage their content as records and be Record Keeping Systems.